 At Gettysburg families can imagine what life was like for Americans during the most notable battle of the Civil War.

 A day trip from DC to Gettysburg is certainly manageable for families with older children.
 However, it is a long day.

 A full visit to Gettysburg National Military Park should include checking out the museum, seeing the video and cyclorama, going on a tour of the enormous battlefield either as part of a tour group or in your own car, and walking out to various viewpoint and cemeteries along the battleground tour route.

 Want to know what is like to visit Gettysburg with your family?
 Read Trekaroo’s How to Visit Gettysburg with Kids.

-Many thanks to Northern Virginia Superoo Michelle Carbone for her Washington DC area reviews and contributions to the Fredericksburg section of this article.
+Many thanks to Northern Virginia Superoo Michelle Carbone for contributions to this article.